openai/spinningup/docs/user/installation.rst

 .. admonition:: You Should Know

-    In order to use the MuJoCo simulator, you will need to get a `MuJoCo license`_.
-Free 30-day licenses are available to anyone, and free 1-year licenses are available to full-time students.
+    In order to use the MuJoCo simulator versions 2.0 or lower, you will need to get a (free) `MuJoCo license`_.

 Once you have installed MuJoCo, install the corresponding Gym environments with